Croatian Cyrillic Script

 Prof.dr.
 Slavko Kovačić: Croatian Glagolitic heritage in the Split Archdiocese

 Rev. Dr. Slavko Kovačić, professor of Theology at the University of Split, distinguished church historian, supplied us with the following very interesting information concerning the Croatian Cyrillic script.
-We express our gratitude for his permition to use the data and photos (exhibited in this section) from his lecture delivered in Zagreb in 2017, organized by the Society of Lovers of the Glagolitic Script (Scripturae Glagoliticae Amicorum Societas).
+We express our gratitude for his permition to use the data and photos (exhibited in this section) from his lecture delivered in Zagreb in 2017, organized by the Society of the Friends of the Glagolitic Script (Scripturae Glagoliticae Amicorum Societas).

 There are numerous preserved documents, written in Croatian Glatolic and Cyrillic, proving that the Glagolitic mass was served even in the Split Cathedral.